-My four year old made this basket to hold her easter goodies.
+My four year old made this fun Easter basket craft to hold her Easter goodies.

 - poster or tempra paint